CRISES IN THE CAPITALIST SYSTEM

 The war led to the spread of communicable diseases due to overcrowding, poor hygiene, and lack of medical care.

-4. Destruction of Property.
+4. Destruction of Properties.

 Farmlands, mines, and infrastructure such as railways and ports in German colonies were destroyed during the fighting.